-SERVICE OR BENEFIT CAP ASSISTANCE GROUP ECONOMIC NEED STANDARD TARGETED GROUP Job Preparation Services and Benefits Pre-employment testing (physical, drug screening, etc.) Tests/screening can only be approved when all of the following conditions are met: a.
-There is an offer of employment. b.
-The test or screening is required by the employer for all offers of employment. c.
-The applicant is required to pay for the expense out of their own funds.
+SERVICE OR BENEFIT CAP ASSISTANCE GROUP ECONOMIC NEED STANDARD TARGETED GROUP Job Preparation Services and Benefits Pre-employment testing (physical, drug screening, etc.) All drug testing for pre-employment must meet the following criteria: (1) there MUST be an official offer of employment to the applicant, (2) the employer MUST require all potential new hires to pay for this pre-employment testing out of their own pocket, and (3) the employer MUST require this pre-employment testing of all potential new hires.
+These three criteria will be verified, by the employer, prior to any approval or eligibility determination.
 Testing for state licenses, board certification, commercial driver's license, GED, etc. Short-term, occupational training and supplies, including driver education training, books, manual, tuition expenses.
 Repayment of above expenses may be required if the participant fails to complete any training without good cause or accept the employment for which services were approved and has not secured any other equivalent employment.
 CQE filing fee for qualified individuals working with SEOLS or other legal representation.
-Non-recurrent, short term benefits, amount needed up to \$3,000 per 12-month period.
-Low income, employed and job seeking parents with minor children.
+Non-recurrent, short-term benefits, amount needed up to \$3,000 per 12-month period.
+CQE Costs not to exceed \$100 per lifetime.
+Low income employed and job seeking parents with minor children.
 Specified relatives with minor children.
 Non-custodial parents.
 200% Federal Poverty Level (FPL) or determined eligible for OWF, SNAP, or a Medicaid category with income limit of 200% FPL or lower.
 Newly employed individuals, scheduled to work an un-averaged amount of 20 hours per week or more.
 All unemployed job seekers registered with Ohio Means Jobs.
-CQE Costs not to exceed \$100 per lifetime.
 This service promotes TANF Purpose #2.
 Work Support/Retention Services and Benefits Supplies for a new job (mechanics, tools, beautician supplies/equipment, etc.) Suitable attire/uniforms for employment and./or training.
 In-county transportation expenses for employment.
 The agency will review expenses for determination of reasonable cost and appropriateness.
 Supplies/tools and equipment are limited to \$500 in a 12-month period.
 Attire and/or uniforms are limited to \$500 in a 12-month period.
-In-county transportation for employment will be limited to the four month, non-assistance, period with no cap on expense.
+In-county transportation for employment will be limited to the four-month, non-assistance, period with no cap on expense.
 Parents with minor children.
 Specified relatives with minor children.
 Non-custodial parents.
 200% Federal Poverty Level (FPL) or determined eligible for OWF, SNAP, or a Medicaid category with income limit of 200% FPL or lower.
 Newly employed individuals, scheduled to work an un-averaged amount of 20 hours per week or more.
 Under employed individuals must be employed an un-averaged amount of 20 hours or more per week or in a WEP placement or any combination.
 This service promotes TANF Purpose #2.